|About Animals Directions Disclaimer Donations Links News The Sanctuary Supporters Tours Volunteering Service Animals|

-For more than 30 years, Octagon Wildlife has rescued over a thousand animals.
-As a non for profit, we do the very best we can for the animals we care for.
-Octagon is blessed with the most outstanding volunteers, contributors, and support any organization could ask for.
+As the parent organization of the Octagon Wildlife Sanctuary, Octagon Sequence of Eight was awarded it's 501(c)(3) non-profit charitable status on July 9th, 1992 .
+Prior to and since the volunteers at Octagon Wildlife have rescued and cared for over a thousand animals.
+As a non for profit, the very best is done for the animals we care for.
+Octagon has been and is blessed with the most outstanding volunteers, contributors, and support any organization could ask for.

 Some breeding of animals took place years ago.
 Prior to and since new management took over in May 2005, no intentional breeding has taken place.
 We feel this would add to the problem that already exists.
 At times animals we take in, often through confiscations from unlicensed or abusive owners, will already be pregnant.
 We do everything to provide for the mother to be.
 Volunteers go to extremes to care for the offspring once they are born and many donate extra time to be surrogate parents.